- Safety and Health Topics

 Many who use a computer at work or home may be unaware of workstation situations that can increase their risk of development of injury.
 The following references aid in recognizing potential hazards associated at computer workstations and give possible solutions to address those hazards.

-Computer Workstations.
+- Computer Workstations.
 OSHA eTool.
 Includes new material developed by the Human Factors and Ergonomics Society.
 Also, incorporates a checklist to assist the computer user with evaluation of their workstation and with purchasing of new equipment.

-Terminals.
-US Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 99-135, (1999, September).
+- NIOSH Publications on Video Display Terminals.
+U.S. Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 99-135, (September 1999).
 Provides a compendium of NIOSH publications and reports on video display terminals (VDTs).

-OSH Answers: Office Ergonomics.
+- OSH Answers: Office Ergonomics.
 Canadian Centre for Occupational Health and Safety (CCOHS).
 Provides a searchable database for health and safety information on a variety of topics in an office workstation.
 Provides navigational links on specific topics, such as "positioning the monitor" or "wrist rests".